 Primary supervisor: Jin Huang

-We published a video article recently and this video will provide an overview of the techniques we use and some of the projects we are working on at the moment.
+We published a video article and it provides an overview of the techniques used and some of the projects we are working on.

 Discipline: Biomedical Sciences